 SMC Global Power is a holding company which owns subsidiaries that are primarily engaged in the generation, supply and sale of electric power in the Philippines.
-SMC Global Power, together with its subsidiaries, is one of the largest power companies in the Philippines, controlling 2,903 MW of combined capacity as of December 31, 2015 and which benefits from diversified fuel sources, including natural gas, coal and hydroelectric.
-Based on the installed generating capacities in ERC Resolution No. 03, Series of 2015, SMC Global Power, through its IPPA and IPP subsidiaries, had a 17% market share of the power supply of the national grid, and a 22% market share of the Luzon grid, in each case as of December 31, 20153.
-SMC Global Power entered the power industry in 2009 following the acquisition of IPPA rights in privatization auctions conducted by the Government.
-Under the IPPA business model, SMC Global Power, through its subsidiaries SMEC, SPDC and SPPC, gained the right to sell electricity generated by the power plants owned and operated by the IPPs without having to bear any of the large upfront capital expenditures for power plant construction or maintenance.
-As an IPPA, each of SMEC, SPDC and SPPC also has the ability to manage both market and price risk by entering into bilateral contracts with offtakers while capturing potential upside from the sale of excess capacity through the WESM.
+SMC Global Power, together with its subsidiaries, associates and joint ventures (collectively referred to as the "Group"), is one of the largest power companies in the Philippines, controlling 3,063 MW of combined capacity as of June 30, 2017 and which benefits from diversified fuel sources, including natural gas, coal and hydroelectric.
+Based on the installed generating capacities in ERC Resolution No. 05, Series of 2017, SMC Global Power, through its IPPA and IPP subsidiaries, had a 15% market share of the power supply of the National Grid, a 20% market share of the Luzon Grid and a 5% market share of the Mindanao Grid, in each case as of June 30, 2017.

+San Miguel Corporation entered the power industry in 2009 following the acquisition of rights to administer the output produced by IPPs in privatization auctions conducted by the government through PSALM.

+The IPPA under the IPPA Agreement has the right to sell electricity generated by the power plants owned and operated by the IPPs without having to bear any of the large upfront capital expenditures for power plant construction or maintenance.
+As an IPPA, it also has the ability to manage both market and price risk by entering into bilateral contracts with offtakers while capturing potential upside from the sale of excess capacity through the WESM.